add-ons/plugin.video.vrt.nu/README.md

 This Kodi add-on can be used to watch all video content from VRT NU.

+- Track the programs you follow
-- List all videos alphabetically by program or by category
+- List all videos alphabetically by program, by category or by channel
-- Watch live streams from Eén, Canvas and Ketnet
+- Watch live streams from Eén, Canvas, Ketnet en Ketnet Junior
-- Discover recently added content
+- Discover recently added or soon offline content
-- Browse the online VRT TV guides
+- Browse the online TV guides or search VRT NU

 Some video content may be geo-blocked.

-**This project is not endorsed by VRT.**
+**The VRT NU add-on is provided 'as is' without any warranty of any kind, and is not endorsed by VRT.**

 ## Installing
 In Kodi, simply search for `VRT`, and install the VRT NU add-on.